Fitterfly HealthTech Pvt Ltd Logo

 • Aged above 60 years

-10 Effective Lifestyle Changes to Control High Blood Pressure
+10 Lifestyle Changes for High Blood Pressure Management

 Along with cardio workouts, strength training exercises are also beneficial in controlling blood pressure.
 Children and teens can work out for around 1 hour daily to remain heart-healthy and active.